Facilities & Fundraising

 Cricket Australia, in partnership with State and Territory Associations, is committed to developing quality facilities that provide a welcoming environment for all participants, officials, volunteers and spectators.
 The ACIF will contribute $4.6 million per annum into community cricket facility projects, representing Australian Cricket’s largest ever commitment to community cricket infrastructure.

-This funding has been bolstered by the announcement of an additional $1 million being added to the ACIF via the Grassroots Cricket Fund.
+This funding has been bolstered by the commitment of an additional $1 million to the ACIF via the Grassroots Cricket Fund.
 The Grassroots Cricket Fund is a partnership between The Australian Cricketers' Association and Cricket Australia, with the funding being contributed by Australian cricketers to support cricket in local communities.

 The ACIF is open to all clubs, associations, schools, councils and cricket facility managers, acknowledging the important role that these partners play in providing facilities for community cricket across Australia.